Rsemane/Connecting-Securely-to-AKS-Private-Cluster/Deployment.md

 In the Networking tab:

 - [x] Check Enable private cluster
-- [x] You can choose to Bring your own Azure Virtual Network if created before.
-If not you can keep it unchecked, a new Azure Virtual Network will be created.
+- [x] If you have already created an Azure Virtual Network, you may choose to use it by selecting the **Bring your own VNet** option.
+Otherwise, leave it unchecked to allow Azure to automatically create a new Virtual Network for the cluster.
 - [x] Optionally configure DNS name prefix or leave it to be auto-created.
 - [x] Review + Create